 The framework of analysis

-Where the safe harbour provided by the VBER does not apply to a vertical agreement, it is relevant to examine whether, in the individual case, the vertical agreement falls within the scope of Article 101(1) and, if so, whether the conditions of Article 101(3) are satisfied.
-Provided that they do not contain restrictions of competition by object and in particular hardcore restrictions of competition, there is no presumption that vertical agreements falling outside the VBER due to the market share thresholds being exceeded fall within the scope of Article 101(1) or fail to satisfy the conditions of Article 101(3).
+Where the block exemption provided by Regulation (EU) X does not apply to a vertical agreement, it is necessary to assess whether, in the individual case, the vertical agreement falls within the scope of Article 101(1) of the Treaty and, if so, whether the conditions of Article 101(3) of the Treaty are fulfilled.
+Provided that they do not contain restrictions of competition by object and in particular hardcore restrictions within the meaning of Article 4 of Regulation (EU) X, there is no presumption that vertical agreements that fall outside the scope of Regulation (EU) X fall within the scope of Article 101(1) of the Treaty or fail to satisfy the conditions of Article 101(3) of the Treaty.
 Such agreements require an individual assessment.
-Agreements that either do not restrict competition within the meaning of Article 101(1) or which fulfil the conditions of Article 101(3) are valid and enforceable.
+Agreements that either do not restrict competition within the meaning of Article 101(1) of the Treaty or which fulfil the conditions of Article 101(3) of the Treaty are valid and enforceable.

-Pursuant to Article 1(2) Regulation 1/2003 undertakings do not need to notify a vertical agreement to benefit from an individual exemption under Article 101(3).
-In the case of an individual examination by the Commission, it is the Commission which bears the burden of proof that the vertical agreement in question infringes Article 101(1).
-The undertakings claiming the benefit of Article 101(3) bear the burden of proving that the conditions of that provision are fulfilled.
-When likely anti- competitive effects are demonstrated, undertakings may substantiate efficiency claims and explain why a certain distribution system is indispensable to bring likely benefits to consumers without eliminating competition before the Commission decides whether the agreement satisfies the conditions of Article 101(3).
+Pursuant to Article 1(2) of Regulation (EC) No 1/2003, undertakings do not need to notify their vertical agreements to benefit from an individual exemption under Article 101(3) of the Treaty.
+In the case of an individual examination by the Commission, it is the Commission which bears the burden of proof that the vertical agreement in question restricts competition within the meaning of Article 101(1) of the Treaty.
+Undertakings which claim the benefit of Article 101(3) of the Treaty bear the burden of proving that the conditions of that provision are fulfilled.
+Where likely anti- competitive effects are demonstrated, undertakings may substantiate efficiency claims and explain why a particular distribution arrangement is indispensable to bring likely benefits to consumers without eliminating competition.
+The Commission will then decide whether the agreement satisfies the conditions of Article 101(3) of the Treaty.

-The assessment of whether a vertical agreement has the effect of restricting competition will be made by comparing the situation on the relevant market with the vertical restraints in place with the situation that would prevail in the absence of the vertical restraints in the vertical agreement.
-In the assessment of individual cases, the Commission will take, as appropriate, both actual and likely effects into account.
+The assessment of whether a vertical agreement has the effect of restricting competition is made by comparing the situation on the relevant market with the vertical restraints in place with the situation that would prevail in the absence of the vertical restraints in the vertical agreement.
+In the assessment of individual cases, the Commission may take both actual and likely effects into account.
 For vertical agreements to be restrictive of competition by effect, they must affect actual or potential competition to such an extent that on the relevant market negative effects on prices, output, innovation, or the variety or quality of the goods or services can be expected with a reasonable degree of probability.
-The likely negative effects on competition must be appreciable.107 Appreciable anticompetitive effects are more likely to occur when at least one of the parties to the agreement has or obtains some degree of market power and the agreement contributes to the creation, maintenance or strengthening of that market power, or allows the parties to the agreement to exploit such market power.
+The negative effects on competition must be appreciable159.
+Appreciable anti-competitive effects are more likely to occur when at least one of the parties to the agreement has or obtains some degree of market power and the agreement contributes to the creation, maintenance or strengthening of that market power, or allows the parties to the agreement to exploit such market power.
 Market power is the ability to maintain prices above competitive levels or to maintain output in terms of product quantities, product quality and variety or innovation below competitive levels for a not insignificant period of time.
-The degree of market power normally required for a finding of an infringement under Article 101(1) is less than the degree of market power required for a finding of dominance under Article 102.
+The degree of market power generally required for a finding of a restriction of competition within the meaning of Article 101(1) of the Treaty is less than the degree of market power required for a finding of dominance under Article 102 of the Treaty.

-Relevant factors for the assessment under Article 101(1)
+Relevant factors for the assessment under Article 101(1) of the Treaty